-We leveraged our expertise and broadened our product offerings to include design, manufacture, and marketing of our proprietary "Eindec" brand of air purifiers in 2015.
+The Group leverages its expertise and broadened product offerings to include design, manufacture, and marketing of our proprietary 'Eindec' brand of air purifiers in 2015.
 These air purifier products were first launched in China and subsequently, in the Southeast Asia region.